telerik/maui-docs/controls/map/pan-and-zoom.md

 ## Interaction Modes

-You can configure which gesture manipulations the user can do with the map through the `InteractionMode` property (`enum` of type `MapInteractionMode`).
+You can configure which gesture interactions are allowed for the users through the `InteractionMode` property (`enum` of type `MapInteractionMode`).
 The options are:

 * `None`: No interaction is allowed;
 * `Pan`;